Bhagwandas Bagla

 A well-known story relates the manner in which Bagla made Rossogolla / Rasgulla popular in and around Bengal.
 One day Bhagwandas Bagla, an opulent businessman, stopped at Nobin Chandra Das's shop while driving by.
 His grandson was thirsty.
 Bagla asked the helper-boy of Nabin's shop to fetch a glass of water.
 As was the custom of the day, the boy offered sweetmeat along with water.
 It was the special 'Rossogolla' of Nobin Chandra's shop served on a dish.
 His grandson was delighted to taste this unique sweet.
 Seeing this, Bhagwandas Bagla himself tasted the 'Rossogolla' and was fascinated.
-Soon, the fame of this special sweet spread like wildfire and within a short span of 6/7 years, Rossogolla won the hearts of millions in and outside Bengal.
+Soon, the fame of this special sweet spread like wildfire and within a short span of 6 to 7 years, Rossogolla won the hearts of millions in and outside Bengal.

 Bhagwandas Bagla believed in giving back to the society and serving the community.
 He contributed with open hands and was instrumental in setting up various Hospitals/Schools/Temples in his hometown Churu, Calcutta and in Rangoon.
 Just before his death in 1895 he provided Rs.
 4.50 Lakhs for building a 60 bedded Hospital (popularly known as The Marwari Hindu Hospital) in Calcutta opposite to his house on Harrison Road (now Mahatma Gandhi Road) and also gave Rs.
 1 Lakh to the Maharaja of Bikaner to establish a 60 bedded Hospital at Bikaner, Rajathan and two Hospitals of 30 beds each for ladies and gents at Churu, Rajasthan.
 The "Bagla School Road" in his hometown Churu was named in his honour by the Rajasthan Government.